 Directors are kept abreast of all relevant legislation and regulations as well as sector developments leading to changing risks to the organisation on an on - going basis.
-This is achieved by way of management reporting and quarterly board meetings, which are structured to form part of ongoing training.
+This is achieved by way of management reporting and quarterly Board meetings, which are structured to form part of ongoing training.

-Directors attended a training on Corporate Governance and Board performance.
-These trainings was aimed at enhancing the understanding of key issues, and skills of directors.
+Directors attended various trainings at different periods during the year.
+These trainings were aimed at enhancing the understanding of key issues, and skills of Directors.